REAL ESTATE BUYING PROCESS

 Execute a Contract

 You’ve chosen a property you like, so now it’s time to make it yours!
 The first step is to submit an offer to the seller.
-This is where a having strong, experienced realtor could be a tremendous help to you as a buyer when it comes to the contracting home buying contractand closing process.
+This is where a having strong, experienced realtor could be a tremendous help to you as a buyer.
 Realtors are very experienced in the important issues within the contract that need to be addressed and in negotiating not only the sales price, but who pays for various services within the contract.
 With your input and specific needs, your agent will handle negotiations with the seller.
 The realtor will also make sure any additional paperwork and details that need to be addressed in the contract are completed correctly.
 Once the offer is accepted, the countdown to owning your new property begins!

 Start the Mortgage Process